 - If CI doesn't pass, no packages will be published

-- If the latest release on master was a commit generated from a previous release, it will have a commit message like
+- If the latest release on main was a commit generated from a previous release, it will have a commit message like

 chore(release): publish v0.1.15-alpha.1 [ci skip].
 The

 [ci skip]part means CI won't run this commit again... if you want to then publish a

 stablerelease, you will need to do it manually.

 - There may be problems publishing to NPM (rare HTTP timeouts).
 If this happens you will need to publish individual packages that had trouble.
 You can do this by pulling the latest commit Lerna has made with the updated version numbers (

 npm publish --tag alphaor

 npm publish --tag latest.
 DO NOT FORGET THE

 - There is a ~5 min delay upon publishing a new NPM package to seeing it in the CLI and npmjs.com website.
 Just wait!

 - If your NPM account requires 2FA (which it should!)
 Lerna will ask you for a code in the CLI as part of the publish process.
 Watch out for the prompt, as it is time-sensitive.